Involving Parents and Carers Policy

 - We respect parents’ input and opinions by responding promptly and appropriately to any complaints, in line with our Complaints Policy.

-This policy was adopted by: Branches Out of School, Date: Spring 2021
+This policy was adopted by: Branches Out of School, Date: Autumn 2021

 To be reviewed: Spring 2022 Signed: Sharon Evans, Manager

-Written in accordance with the Statutory Framework for the Early Years Foundation Stage (2017): Safeguarding and Welfare requirements: Equal opportunities [3.67], Information for parents and carers [3.73], and Child protection [3.7]
+Written in accordance with the Statutory Framework for the Early Years Foundation Stage (2021): Learning and Development Requirements [1.1 & 1.3]